Scalr/terraform-provider-scalr/docs/resources/scalr_policy_group.md

 * `vcs_provider_id` - (Required) The identifier of a VCS provider, in the format `vcs-<RANDOM STRING>`.
 * `vcs_repo` - (Required) Object.
 The VCS meta-data to create the policy from:

-    * `identifier` - (Required) The reference to the VCS repository in the format `:org/:repo`, refers to the organization and repository in your VCS provider.
+    * `identifier` - (Required) The reference to the VCS repository in the format `:org/:repo`, this refers to the organization and repository in your VCS provider.
     * `branch` - (Optional) The branch of a repository the policy group is associated with.
 If omitted, the repository default branch will be used.
     * `path` - (Optional) The subdirectory of the VCS repository where OPA policies are stored.
 If omitted or submitted as an empty string, this defaults to the repository's root.